schaab/react-unit-testing-slides/README.md

-# Test You Way to a Better Sleep
+# Test Your Way to a Better Sleep

 Ignorance is bliss...or so they say.
 It used to be that there was no real good way to unit test our views.
 Deploying new code involved crossing your fingers,